vinithreddyvarala/tclworkshop_vsdsynth/README.md

 ![report_needed contents](https://github.com/vinithreddyvarala/tclworkshop_vsdsynth/assets/138814647/074df556-d107-44a0-b31d-0ea5a8fc030e)

-- Tabulated the desired contents in the desired format.
+- Tabulated the desired contents in the desired format (QoR).

 ![final output expected](https://github.com/vinithreddyvarala/tclworkshop_vsdsynth/assets/138814647/bb2d51f2-f765-4166-99f1-d17ae27035c1)

+#### CONCLUSION

+TCL programming is used for automating the process of pre-layout synthesis and timing analysis and getting the QoR.